-The Coach athlete relationship is recognized as a performance factor in today’s modern sporting environment.
+The coach-athlete relationship is recognized as a performance factor in today’s modern sporting environment.
 Like any other relationship it is defined by the quality of understanding, respect, trust and predictability that exists between two people.

-What makes the Coach athlete relationship unique (when compared to relationships which may exist between two athletes or two friends outside of sport), is that it is drawn from our understanding of social science and how infants form attachment to their parents or what is also known as their primary care giver.
+What makes the coach-athlete relationship unique (when compared to relationships which may exist between two athletes or two friends outside of sport), is that it is drawn from our understanding of social science and how infants form attachment to their parents or what is also known as their primary care giver.

 Coaches are known as an athlete’s primary care giver.
 They are the people in the athletes lives who are expected to provide security, safety and emotional support.
 The fact is, we as human beings are conditioned to wanting this from our Coaches as a result of how we have been parented in our early childhood years.

 Athletes who are able to form close attachment to their Coaches are more likely to feel secure in exploring their role in sport, pushing their boundaries, taking risks to improve performance and being able to confidently give 100% effort.
 The same applies for children who have responsible parents who provide this environment and support.
-It is no wonder the Coach athlete relationship is a performance factor which extends beyond all other factors.
+It is no wonder the coach-athlete relationship is a performance factor which extends beyond all other factors.
 It is literally hardwired into us from our very first hours of being born.

 One of the most compelling studies of athlete performance was conducted by Penny Wurthner on the 2008 Canadian Olympic team.
-The study found the most significant contributor to a medal winning performance or personal best was a productive Coach athlete relationship.
+The study found the most significant contributor to a medal winning performance or personal best was a productive coach-athlete relationship.

-The study consisted of interviews with 27 Olympic and Paralympic athletes and 30 Coaches which were then analysed.
+The study consisted of interviews with 27 Olympic and Paralympic athletes and 30 Coaches which were then analyzed.
 The study found there were five distinguishing factors standing out and exhibited by the athletes who delivered Olympic personal best or medal winning performances.

 Five Key Themes for Success

-- The Coach Athlete relationship: where a mutual trusting and respectful relationship exists between the Coach and athletes.
+- The Coach-Athlete relationship: where a mutual trusting and respectful relationship exists between the Coach and athletes.
 Each knows what to expect from the other (predictability), they understand how the other communicates, the environment they work best in and how to maximize their strengths in the context of their sport.